This post may include affiliate links. Thank you for your support.

 Nutrition

-Loving this pomegranate and cucumber salsa, Chey!
-So vibrant and colorful!
-Love the touch of sweetness the pomegranate gives!
+Loving this pomegranate and cucumber salsa!
+So vibrant and colorful and I love the touch of sweetness the pomegranate gives!
+Thanks!

-Holiday food can often be rather heavy (In terms of both nutrition and the flavour&texture profile), so it’s important to have something light and refreshing.
+Holiday food can often be rather heavy, so it’s important to have something light and refreshing.
 This salsa does the job perfectly!
-Needless to say, that red pomegranate seeds against green cucumbers abd jalapenos look so festive.
-Delicious!
+Needless to say, that red pomegranate seeds against green cucumbers and jalapenos look so festive.
+Delicious too!

 What a stunning salsa, Cheyanne!
 I want to eat it on everything, including a spoon!!
 Thank you so much for the tips on getting the seeds from a pomegranate too – I always struggle.

-Such vibrant colors and textures in this dish, love that you can customize it to your liking!
+Such vibrant colors and textures in this recipe.
+I love that you can customize it to your liking!
+I added a little pomegranate molasses because i have it on hand and it was excellent!!

-So festive!
-I love all the colours, flavours and textures in this salsa.
-Perfect for holiday eating 🙂
+So festive and yummy, too!
+I love all the colours, flavours and textures.
+Perfect for my holiday eating 🙂

 This is so pretty and festive!
-And I love all the flavors you have going on here–it’s a perfect healthy option for game day so I’m totally trying it soon.
-Have a great weekend, Chey!
+And I love all the flavors in here.
+It was a perfect healthy option for game day.

-What a perfect winter salsa Chey!
-It looks so Christmasy!
-I bet it’s nice and tangy too.
-What a delicious change up from the regular old salsa.
+What a perfect winter salsa!
+It looks so Christmasy and the flavor is perfectly tangy and refreshing too.
+It’s a delicious change up from the regular old salsa.
 Love it!
-Pinned and so excited to try this holiday season!